MICHIGAN COINS FOR

 CURIO

-feature backstamps with the store’s name and information.
-Designs: Mackinac Bridge; Curio Fair building; Upper
+all feature backstamps with the store’s name and information.
+Designs:

-Peninsula outline map; St. Helena lighthouse. |
+Mackinac Bridge; Curio Fair building; Upper Peninsula outline map; St. Helena

 INDIAN

-favorite longstanding gift shop.
-Rolls
+gift shop.
+Rolls short, cutting off

-short, cutting off part of the design and inscription. |
+part of the design and inscription. |

 KEWADIN

-is the only one of their casinos with a penny press.
-Complete set of 4 designs pressed on
+of their casinos with a penny press.

-copper.
-Designs: Kewadin logo; My Lucky Penny; slot machine; Mackinac
+Kewadin logo; My Lucky Penny; slot machine; Mackinac Bridge.
+All have backstamps with the casino's phone

-casino's phone number. ______________________ KEWADIN CASINO logo on bimetal Ecuador coin St. Ignace We
+CASINO logo on bimetal Ecuador coin St.

-on an uncirculated Ecuador 100 sucres bimetal coin.
-ONLY ONE OR TWO
+uncirculated Ecuador 100 sucres bimetal coin.
+ONLY ONE OR TWO LEFT |

 |||||